Accommodations Toolkit

 North Dakota

-The learner may use noise buffers to minimize distraction or filter external noise during testing.
+Noise buffer/Headphones/Audio Aids: The student uses noise buffers to minimize distraction or to filter out external noise during testing.
+Any noise buffer must be compatible with the hardware requirements and the test platform.

 Ohio